Liverpool expose the three pillars of Pep Guardiola and Man City’s spectacular decline

 There was a punishment selection, Guardiola dropping Ederson and Josko Gvardiol after their errors against Feyenoord, but confused thinking contributed to an incoherent performance.

 Guardiola often picks from a position of strength.
 Here he selected from one of weakness.
 He picked Ilkay Gundogan because, without Rodri and Mateo Kovacic, it is hard to name a side without him.
-He picked Matheus Nunes because he can run to compensate for the reality Gundogan can’t.
-He picked Rico Lewis on the right wing to try and shield Kyle Walker, but neither of them stopped Cody Gakpo from scoring.
-He picked Nathan Ake to be a better defensive left-back than Gvardiol, but he was destroyed by Salah and, when the Egyptian set up Gakpo’s opener, the Dutchman had swapped positions with Manuel Akanji.
+He picked Matheus Nunes because he can run to compensate for the reality that Gundogan can’t.
+He picked Rico Lewis on the right wing to try and shield Kyle Walker, but neither stopped Cody Gakpo from scoring.
+He picked Nathan Ake to be a better defensive left-back than Gvardiol, but he was destroyed by Salah; by the time the Egyptian set up Gakpo’s opener, the Dutchman had swapped positions with Manuel Akanji.
 He picked Ortega to bring better decision-making than Ederson in goal, but the understudy conceded the penalty for Salah’s second goal.

-If City came intent on keeping a clean sheet, they conceded in the 12th minute.
+If City came intent on keeping a clean sheet, the tactic came unstuck as early as the 12th minute.
 Yet if it was a damage-limitation strategy, it hampered them in attack.
 For the first time in the top flight since 2010, they had no shots in the opening 38 minutes.
 Which was explained in part by the personnel.
 There was a time when City’s wingers were Raheem Sterling and Leroy Sane, another when they were Phil Foden and Bernardo Silva.
 Now they were Nunes and Lewis, neither really a winger, neither contributing anything in the final third.
 Guardiola held Jeremy Doku and Savinho back, as if fearing a thrashing if they started.
 Instead, Liverpool pulled clear when the game grew more open after they came on.

-They have beaten Real Madrid and Liverpool in five days, the sides who, a few weeks ago, could uncontroversially be called the finest in the world.
+They have beaten Real Madrid and Manchester City in five days, the sides who, a few weeks ago, could uncontroversially be called the finest in the world.
 But with every game it becomes clearer: Liverpool are now the best team in the land.

 Join our commenting forum